Murder Mystery Game AI

 • Best for: Groups comfortable with fast-paced, energetic gameplay

-Just One is a word-guessing game where one player guesses a word while others give one-word clues.
-But here's the twist: if two people give the same clue, both clues are removed.
+A collaborative word-guessing game where one player guesses a word while others give one-word clues—with the twist that duplicate clues are removed—scales remarkably well.

 • Why it works: Incredibly scalable, hilarious when people give identical clues, works with any group size